rhinobase/raftyui/apps/docs/app/docs/components/search-field/page.md

 nextjs:
   metadata:
     title: Search Field
-    description: Just like Input Field, Search Field is used for Search inputs but gives an extra functionality of show and hide Search.
+    description: Just like Input Field used to text input, SearchField is used for Search inputs with a little different styling and props.
     twitter:
       title: Search Field
       images: